This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 While forming the patties after combining the ingredients, make sure you don’t overwork the meat.
 Overworking the meat or spending too much handling it will remove much of the natural juices.
 It will also make it more likely to fall apart as you are cooking.

 Always flip the burger and make sure both sides are cooked evenly.
 This will ensure the juices don’t drain out and you get a nice crispy flavor on both sides.
-We recommend grilling each side for about six minutes to get the best flavor.
+We recommend grilling burgers on medium-high temperature on each side for about six minutes to get the best flavor.

 Consider Smoking Your Burgers